jmaddalena/jmaddalena.github.io/_posts/2021-11-01-cold-frame-visualization.md

 output: md_document
 ---

 Late last summer, I decided to build a cold frame to be able to continue gardening and harvesting home-grown food into the winter.
-It was a big undertaking for me to buy the cedar boards and assemble them effectively along with the double wall polycarbonate, but I really enjoyed the process!
+It was a big undertaking for me to buy the cedar boards and assemble them effectively along with the polycarbonate lid, but I really enjoyed the process!

 ![cold frame construction #1](/images/cold_frame_construction_1.jpeg)
 ![cold frame construction #2](/images/cold_frame_construction_2.jpeg)